rgriff23/rgriff23.github.io/_posts/2017-06-29-Katie-Hinde-Twitterstorm.md

    25 "earlxsweat"      "RubinReport"     "elizabethforma"
 ```

 The second and third clusters seem to represent the political right and the political left, respectively.
 The first cluster is a bit more difficult to characterize- the only political figures that made their top 25 are Donald Trump and Barack Obama, and otherwise they seem to be more interested in popular culture: music, sports, video games, and television.
 I will henceforth refer to the first group as 'Apolitical', the second group as 'Rightwing', and the third group as 'Leftwing'.
-Let's visualize the network with nodes are colored according to their cluster- gray for Apolitical, red for Rightwing, and blue for Leftwing:
+Let's visualize the network with nodes colored according to their cluster- gray for Apolitical, red for Rightwing, and blue for Leftwing:

 <img src="/assets/Rfigs/post_2017-06_twitterstorm_social_network-1.png" title="plot of chunk post_2017-06_twitterstorm_social_network" alt="plot of chunk post_2017-06_twitterstorm_social_network" style="display: block; margin: auto;" />